openstack-archive/tripleo-incubator/devtest.md

   suggestions for what they should look like.
    - each VM should have 1 NIC
    - eth0 should be on brbm
+   - brbm (and all interfaces on it) should have MTU set to 1504 or greater to avoid potential issues with iscsi packet loss
    - record the MAC addresses for the NIC of each VM.
    - give each VM no less than 2GB of disk, and ideally give them more than NODE_DISK, which defaults to 20GB